-According to CDC, effective December 1, 2021, all dogs, all dogs that have traveled to a high-risk country in the previous six months must enter the United States through an approved port of entry, which includes all 18 airports with a CDC quarantine station: Anchorage (ANC), Boston (BOS), Chicago (ORD), Dallas (DFW), Detroit (DTW), Honolulu (HNL), Houston (IAH), Los Angeles (LAX), Miami (MIA), Minneapolis (MSP), New York (JFK), Newark (EWR), Philadelphia ( (IAD).
+According to the CDC, effective December 1, 2021, all dogs, all dogs that have traveled to a high-risk country in the previous six months must enter the United States through an approved port of entry, which includes all 18 airports with a CDC quarantine station: Anchorage (ANC), Boston (BOS), Chicago (ORD), Dallas (DFW), Detroit (DTW), Honolulu (HNL), Houston (IAH), Los Angeles (LAX), Miami (MIA), Minneapolis (MSP), New York (JFK), Newark (EWR), Philadelphia ( (IAD).

 All canines brought into the United States must be in good health when they arrive.

 Dogs that have not traveled to a high-risk country in the previous six months are not required by the CDC to present a rabies vaccination certificate or a CDC Dog Import Permit and can enter the US at any port of entry.
 However, they must be healthy upon arrival, and rabies vaccination is recommended.
+Traveloka: Southeast Asia’s Leading Travel Platform.
+Best prices for hotels, flights, buses, trains, & attractions.

 International Pet Travel on American Carriers